confluentinc/ksqldb-recipes/docs/real-time-analytics/location-based-alerting/index.md

 --8<-- "docs/shared/connect.md"

-This recipe assumes that you have merchant data stored in a SQL database.
-The merchant data includes geolocation information which will be used to match with the stream of location data from a users device.
-First, deploy a source connector that will read the merchant data into a Kafka topic and can be stream processed in ksqlDB.
+This recipe assumes that you have merchant data stored in an SQL database.
+The merchant data includes geolocation information, which will be matched with the stream of location data from a user's device.
+First, deploy a source connector that will read the merchant data into a Kafka topic for stream processing in ksqlDB.

 ```json
 --8<-- "docs/real-time-analytics/location-based-alerting/source.json"